 Description: Variation of condition 3 of WD/2021/0540/F (proposed single storey rear extension, new position of front door and front gate. new side entrance with changes to the garden levels and access to the side of the property, new boundary treatments and the refurbishment and extension to existing outbuilding to become a family room).
 Oak framed extension

-Wadhurst Parish Council response to WDC: @Claudine we were a bit confused by this one as it looked like the planning application was approved on 15th December AND we couldn’t understand what the application refers to as condition 3 is just the usual condition specifying for clarity) exactly what drawings and documents have been plans approved.
-Could you confirm with WDC for us?
-If it has been approved then we agreed to note that our request for extension didn’t seem to have been approved but if it hasn’t been then we agreed to agree our response by email.
+Wadhurst Parish Council response to WDC: Members noted that the planning application appeared to have been determined on the 15th December and resolved to enquire with WDC as to why the requested extension was not granted.

 7.2.2 Application No. WD/2022/3046/F